ciscops/Netbox_Route53/README.md

   To push script to lamdba, use Makefile commands

-  (Edit names to match the fuction names created in AWS LAMBDA, do this within your local makefile) LAMBDA_WEBHOOK_FUNCTION=" " (For the Webhook function) LAMBDA_AUTO_FUNCTION=" "    (For the timer based function)
+  (Edit names to match the fuction names created in AWS LAMBDA, do this within your local makefile) LAMBDA_WEBHOOK_FUNCTION=" " (For the Webhook function)
+  LAMBDA_AUTO_FUNCTION=" "    (For the timer based function)

   (Terminal/Cmd commands)
-  -aws configure (Input aws account access key, secret access key, region, and output format) -aws sts get-caller-identity (Verify details)
+  -aws configure (Input aws account access key, secret access key, region, and output format)
+  -aws sts get-caller-identity (Verify details)

   -make lambda-layer (Complies script code)
-  -make lambda-upload-webhook (Uploads script for the webhook function to aws) -make lambda-upload-auto    (Uploads script for the schedule bases function to aws)
+  -make lambda-upload-webhook (Uploads script for the webhook function to aws)
+  -make lambda-upload-auto    (Uploads script for the schedule bases function to aws)

--DEBUG